AWS Cloudwatch Integration Guide

 Amazon Web Services CloudWatch (AWS) provides resources and monitoring solutions that track metrics to help you gain insights and keep your apps and business running smoothly.
 Integrate AlertOps’ alert management platform with AWS to receive and respond to critical alerts through email, SMS, push notification, and phone alerts.
 AlertOps ensures that alerts received from AWS always reach the correct, available team member by utilizing escalation policies and on-call schedules.

-Step 2: Select the Add Web API Integration button.
+- Select the 'ADD API INTEGRATION' button.

 Part 1: AWS Configuration